 Today I am trying Surface Sprays from Brutus Monroe, using them to alter a standard-sized Altoid tin.
 Brutus Monroe founder Christopher Alan explained to me that the surface sprays were permanent on metal, but I admit that I was skeptical.

 Watch Christopher Alan show me how to use the sprays….

 I have tried lots of mixed media sprays with a claim to fame of being “permanent”, only to see everything slide to one side (even after sanding the surface first).
 But, Brutus Monroe Surface Sprays did not disappoint.

-Watch the complete video tutorial HERE:
+Watch my complete video tutorial: